wcxf/wcxf.github.io/codes.md

 WCxf files can be imported and exported using the functions `WriteWilsonToJSON` and `ReadWilsonFromJSON`.

-## python-smeftrunner
+## wilson

-[python-smeftrunner](https://github.com/DsixTools/python-smeftrunner) is a Python package implementing approximately the same functionality as the SMEFTrunner module of [DsixTools](https://dsixtools.github.io/), i.e. RG evolution in the SMEFT.
+[wilson](https://wilson-eft.github.io) is a Python package implementing the complete one-loop running of dimesion-6 SMEFT operators, tree-level matching to the weak effective theory, and complete one-loop QCD and QED running below the electroweak scale.

-Wilson coefficients can be imported and exported to and from files or from `wcxf.WC` instances using the [WCxf Python API](python.html).
+The package is built directly on top of the [WCxf Python API](python.html) and uses `wcxf.WC` instances for internal data representation throughout.

 ## SMEFT Feynman Rules